Macrotermes: Life cycle

 Shortly after a nuptial flight, the fully claustral male and female pairs set off to immediately find a safe location to found a new colony, and unlike their xylophagous relatives, instead sequester themselves within the native sand-clay soils of their habitat.
-The eggs can take anywhere between 15–30 days to hatch into several dozen nymphs, which later differentiate and mature into the first workers and soldiers.
+The eggs can take anywhere between 15 and 30 days to hatch into several dozen nymphs, which later differentiate and mature into the first workers and soldiers.

 Similarly to Attini fungus-growing ants, the life cycle of these termites is intimately tied to that of their symbiote.
-Macrotermes like the majority of Macrotermitinae primarily practice the horizontal mode of transmission of their obligate symbiotic fungi, with the sole exception of Macrotermes bellicosus which practices vertical transmission of their symbiote; i.e, the reproductives carry fungus material within their crop to start new fungus gardens, as opposed to the mode of horizontal transmission where the spores of their Termitomyces symbiote must be foraged for in the environment.
+Macrotermes like the majority of Macrotermitinae primarily practice the horizontal mode of transmission of their obligate symbiotic fungi, with the sole exception of Macrotermes bellicosus which practices vertical transmission of their symbiote; i.e., the reproductives carry fungus material within their crop to start new fungus gardens, as opposed to the mode of horizontal transmission where the spores of their Termitomyces symbiote must be foraged for in the environment.

 A couple months after nuptial flights, mature colonies of species that practice the horizontal mode of transmission have mushrooms erupt from the surface of their nests.
 These mushrooms release spores into the environment which is timed to when the first workers of young colonies have begun foraging.
 Workers pick up these spores while foraging and ingest the spores incidentally while consuming detritus consisting of dead woods, grasses and leaves at varying stages of decomposition.
 The guts of the termites work to act as sterilization stations so that nothing but the Termitomyces spores survive.
 The spores are later defecated along with the partially digested lignocellulose material which is molded into the primordial fungus comb; a brown pillar-like structure.
 The spores germinate soon after and grow to cover the primordial comb, appearing as a smooth layer of silky white, tightly interwoven mycelium.
 As it digests the cellulose and matures, the fungus grows white nodules on the surface of the comb – which is what the termites eat directly.
 As the fungus exhausts the substrate in the comb, new substrate is added and the old substrate is then also eaten by the termites.